yokodake/xiv_notes/trials/EW/Hydaelyn_EX.md

 * **dps** should destroy shining crystals first
 * **healers** beware dmg on tank is high
 After crystals destroyed: massive {R_AOE} (99% meter = 25k dmg)
-*NOTE: the phase lasts a little more than 90s, so using big CD for first {R_AOE} is okay, as it will be available for the end*
+*NOTE: the phase lasts a little more than 90s, so using big CD for first {R_AOE} is okay, as it will be available for the end
+SCH NOTE: aetherflow right before phase, you can use up all 3 stacks & have an aetherflow for sacred soil for Ultimate.*

 ## Phase 3
 {R_AOE} `Halo`